Jacob Stallings Player Props: Marlins vs. Braves

 Jacob Stallings At The Plate

-- In five of 11 games this season, Stallings got a hit, but only one each time.
+- Stallings has gotten a hit in five of 12 games this season, but he has no multi-hit games.

-- In 11 games played this year, he has not hit a home run.
+- He has not hit a home run in his 12 games this year.

 - Stallings has driven in a run twice this season, but just one in each of those games.